-Recommending outside restaurants is common in many hotels.
-The reason is that front office employees have not bought in to the hotel's profitability goal.
+Recommending restaurants outside of the hotel is a common occurrence in many hotels.
+The reason for this is that front office employees have not "bought in" to the hotel's profitability goal.
 It is management's responsibility to include frontline employees in developing a point-of-sale front office.
-In this situation, promoting the hotel's restaurant facility becomes the focus of the point-ofsale.
+In this situation, promoting the hotel's restaurant facility would become the focus of the point-of-sale.
 Frontline employees also should have the opportunity to decide which promotional programs will be most beneficial to the hotel and to each employee.